WhitePrime/YouTube-Downloader/readme.md

 ### Here are the few things to get you started on using the YouTube Downloader.

-1. Install the DMG on macOS or EXE on Windows.
+1. Install the DMG on macOS or EXE on Windows. ([Latest Release](https://github.com/promedial/YouTube-Downloader/releases))

 (For mac users: macOS will prevent you from opening the app so you'll have to open for the first time from:
 Preferences > Security & Privacy > General > Open Anyway)